Last Updated on 25.01.2023

 There are a variety of insecticides available to repel mosquitoes, even If I’m not thrilled about spraying synthetics on my plants, let alone my skin.
-When I need to get rid of these disease-carrying, party-ruining pests, I prefer a natural option.
-So, how do you deal with a mosquito problem?

 What are citronella candles?